tapas4java/kube-playground/README.md

 **How to Deploy:**

 1. Make sure you are in the root of the repository.
 2. Apply all the manifests in the `20-shopping-cart-app` directory.
-This will deploy all the microservices and the Ingress to expose the application.
+This will deploy all the microservices, the Ingress to expose the application, and the `ServiceMonitors` to connect it to our observability stack.
     ```bash
     kubectl apply -f 20-shopping-cart-app/
     ```